aabbtree77/esp32-vpn/README.md

 - [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
 Wireguard is a very solid FOSS VPN, but it needs a public static endpoint IP.
 The properties of the specific ESP32 "client" library are unlear (Wi-Fi resilience?
 NAT punching?).
 The user base is too tiny to trust it, for now.

-- Connecting ESP32 to a PC/Linux board over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.
+- Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

 This memo documents the details regarding the last way.
-It is the least opaque and the most reliable, but it demands an extra PC/Linux board (PC-1 shown in the figure above).
+It is the least opaque and most reliable, but it demands an extra PC/Linux board (PC-1 shown in the figure above).

 In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 Both of them are FOSS (written in Go) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p) which stems from [kubo](https://github.com/ipfs/kubo) (go-ipfs).
 This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external 3rd party service or static IP.
 It is very useful for the ability to ssh into almost any remote computer.